nsnans/PicList/README.md

 #### **Version < 1.6.0-dev**

-For windows, Enter the Typora settings page, select the image, set the upload service to `PicGo(app)`, and then fill in the installation path of PicList in `PicGo path`, as shown below:
+For Windows, enter the Typora settings page, select the image, set the upload service to `PicGo(app)`, and then fill in the installation path of PicList in `PicGo path`, as shown below:

 ![image](https://user-images.githubusercontent.com/96409857/226522101-b3531b7b-534c-4149-b527-8738d4ebb041.png)

-Or, you can also use the `npm install piclist` command to install PicList-core, and then set the upload service to `PicGo-Core(command line)`.
+Or, you can also use the `npm install piclist` command to install PicList-core, and then set the upload service to `PicGo-Core (command line)`.

 ### How to use in Obsidian